MAVeny426/Product-Management-API/README.md

 }
 ```
 GET /viewproducts
-Description: Retrieves a list of all products.
+-Description: Retrieves a list of all products.

-Response:

-json
-Copy
-Edit
+-Response:

 ```
 [
   {